 Personal injury cases can be extremely uncomfortable and stressful to deal with, and we know that.
 Founding attorney Hank Doyle has been providing individuals, families, and small businesses with expert personal injury representation for over 20 years.
 Below are several frequently asked questions that will hopefully clear up any questions you may have.

 How do I know if I have a valid personal injury case?

-Personal injury cases are when a person has suffered physical injury as the result of an accident or event that was caused by the negligence carelessness or intentional actions of another person.
+Personal injury cases are potentially given when a person has suffered physical injury as the result of an accident or event that was caused by the negligence, carelessness, or intentional actions of another person.
 A successful claim will have a legal basis that puts the responsibility on the at-fault party.
 There has to be a direct causal link between the responsible parties’ actions and your injury.
 Your injury has to be compensable, with documentation, medical and otherwise, that can be used to place a monetary value on your case.

 Possibly.
 To recover for your injuries in a car accident, it has to have been caused by the negligence of the other driver.
 You cannot be at fault in any way.
 Once that is established and you have a compensable injury, you potentially have a valid case.